DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   g.
 Click "Add"

-    The ‘Validate OAuth v2 Token’ policy will get added after the ‘Response Cache’ policy.
+    The `Oauth-v20-1` policy will get added after the ‘Response Cache’ policy.
 Drag and move the OAuth v2.0 policy so that it appears before the ‘Remove APIKey QP’ policy.
     ![](./media/click-and-drag-oauth.gif)